facebookarchive/cargo-guppy/tools/cargo-hakari/README.md

 For more options, including how to exclude crates from the output, see the [`config` module](https://docs.rs/cargo-hakari/*/cargo_hakari/config).

+## Stability guarantees

+`cargo-hakari` follows semantic versioning, where the public API is the command-line interface.

+Within a given series, the command-line interface will be treated as append-only.
+The generated `Cargo.toml` will also be kept the same unless:
+* a new config option is added, in which case the different output will be gated on the new option, or
+* there is a bugfix involved.

 ## Contributing

 See the [CONTRIBUTING](../../CONTRIBUTING.md) file for how to help out.